Features

 Qlucore Omics Explorer (QOE) ships in a base module with an option to add a NGS module with extensive functionality for NGS data analysis.
 Detailed information about the NGS module features is presented in the NGS Module feature overview document.
 Key features are highlighted below:

-• QOE works in full real time with both 2D and 3D presentations of all data.
+- QOE works in full real time with both 2D and 3D presentations of all data.
 All plots are truly interactive, this includes the Genome Browser (NGS module) and PCA plots.
 The user is encouraged to explore the data by changing filters and parameters dynamically.

-• QOE uniquely combines powerful statistical analysis with instant visualization.
-Most actions are controlled with only one mouse click.
+QOE uniquely combines powerful statistical analysis with instant visualization.
+Most actions are controlled with only one mouse click. - The integrated Biomarker Workbench is optimized for experiments and studies in the areas of drug development and biomarker discovery.

-• QOE provides simple workflows for mRNA, miRNA data, protein, metabolomics and DNA Methylated data with direct import and normalization of Agilent, Thermo Fisher (Affymetrix) data and aligned BAM files for RNA-seq data.
+- QOE provides simple workflows for mRNA, miRNA data, protein, metabolomics and DNA Methylated data with direct import and normalization of Olink, Agilent, Thermo Fisher (Affymetrix) data and aligned BAM files for RNA-seq data.
 The NGS module supports a wide range of options for NGS data including Fusion gene analysis, ChIP-seq and ATAC-seq data.

-• Machine learning based classifiers (predictors) can be constructed using any of the following methods: Boosted trees, Support Vector Machines, Random Forest and kNN.
+- Machine learning based classifiers (predictors) can be constructed using any of the following methods: Boosted trees, Support Vector Machines, Random Forest and kNN.

-• Visualization of multiple annotations at the same time both in 2D and 3D plots such as PCA using a combination of colors and symbols.
+- Visualization of multiple annotations at the same time both in 2D and 3D plots such as PCA using a combination of colors and symbols.

-• Scripting workflows is easy with Python based Templates.
+- Scripting workflows is easy with Python based Templates.
 Extending functionality and integrating the program in tool chains can be achieved with the Templates.

-• Analysis of single cell RNA-seq data is supported by features such as subsampling and t-SNE and UMAP plots.
+- Analysis of single cell RNA-seq data is supported by features such as subsampling and t-SNE and UMAP plots.

-• The NGS module is centered around a dynamic Genome Browser which content is updated based on the filter settings.
+- The NGS module is centered around a dynamic Genome Browser which content is updated based on the filter settings.
 Filter on entities such as read coverage, Short indels presence or quality and genomic parameters of choice.
 Select and deselect samples to work with.

-• With the NGS module the program offers a unique dual capability for RNA-seq data analysis.
+- With the NGS module the program offers a unique dual capability for RNA-seq data analysis.
 Work and filter with synchronized views, expression and genomic.
 Including Gene fusion Workbench and Circle plots.

-• The integrated Gene Set Enrichment Analysis (GSEA) workbench allows a straightforward analysis of the biological context (pathways, ontology categories or any other relevant set of genes).
+- The integrated Gene Set Enrichment Analysis (GSEA) workbench allows a straightforward analysis of the biological context (pathways, ontology categories or any other relevant set of genes).

-• QOE includes an open interface to R. Qlucore also provides free scripts for easy conversion to and from R data files.
+- QOE includes an open interface to R. Qlucore also provides free scripts for easy conversion to and from R data files.

-• A direct link to Gene Expression Omnibus (GEO) enables one button data downloads and easy comparison of findings with published material and with the GO Browser you can quickly search in ontologies.
+- A direct link to Gene Expression Omnibus (GEO) enables one button data downloads and easy comparison of findings with published material and with the GO Browser you can quickly search in ontologies.

-• A Template tailored for TCGA data analysis is included.
+- A Template tailored for TCGA data analysis is included.

-• QOE only requires a normal computer to handle huge data sets (more than 100 million entries).
+- QOE only requires a normal computer to handle huge data sets (more than 100 million entries).

 Key workflows

-• Analyze and explore data set by a combination of visualizations and intuitive filters.
+- Analyze and explore data set by a combination of visualizations and intuitive filters.

-• Use the Biomarker workbench to run many statistical tests in batch mode including post hoc analysis.
+- Use the Biomarker workbench to run many statistical tests in batch mode including post hoc analysis.

-• Import data and clinical annotations with easy-to-use Wizards.
+- Import data and clinical annotations with easy-to-use Wizards.

-• Pre-filter to remove unwanted variables.
+- Pre-filter to remove unwanted variables.

 Figure: Left: Heatmap with hierarchical clustering Right: PCA sample plot

-• Perform hierarchical clustering and generate dynamic heatmap plots.
+- Perform hierarchical clustering and generate dynamic heatmap plots.

-• Analyze RNA-seq data both in the Genome browser and a PCA plot in a synchronized view.
+- Analyze RNA-seq data both in the Genome browser and a PCA plot in a synchronized view.
 Analyze single cell RNA-seq data using t-SNE and UMAP plots.

-• Fine tune and generate results using any combination of scatter, box, bar, line, volcano plots and Venn diagrams.
+- Fine tune and generate results using any combination of scatter, box, bar, line, volcano plots and Venn diagrams.

-• Instantly create Principal Component Analysis PCA plots of large data sets and confirm the information content by using the Qlucore unique functionality Projection Score.
+- Instantly create Principal Component Analysis PCA plots of large data sets and confirm the information content by using the Qlucore unique functionality Projection Score.

-• Estimate dimensionality with Talus and Scree plots.
+- Estimate dimensionality with Talus and Scree plots.

-• Use unsupervised clustering based on K-means++ clustering and silhouette values.
+- Use unsupervised clustering based on K-means++ clustering and silhouette values.

-• Use any of several methods, Hierarchical clustering, PCA, clustering, ISOMAP and or graphs for visual data exploration.
+- Use any of several methods, Hierarchical clustering, PCA, clustering, ISOMAP and or graphs for visual data exploration.

-• Build classifiers and classify new samples.
+- Build classifiers and classify new samples.

-• Do functional analysis in the context of public available gene sets such as pathways etc. using GSEA.
+- Do functional analysis in the context of public available gene sets such as pathways etc. using GSEA.

-• Download data from Gene Expression Omnibus (GEO) and TCGA to compare your own results with published material.
+- Download data from Gene Expression Omnibus (GEO) and TCGA to compare your own results with published material.

-• Remove unwanted dependencies such as artifacts and outliers.
+- Remove unwanted dependencies such as artifacts and outliers.
 Manage batch effects.

-• Benefit from the streamlined workflows for ThermoFisher (Affymetrix) gene expression microarray and Agilent miRNA and mRNA data as well as direct import of aligned BAM files with RNA-seq data for digital gene expression analysis.
+- Benefit from the streamlined workflows for ThermoFisher (Affymetrix) gene expression microarray and Agilent miRNA and mRNA data as well as direct import of aligned BAM files with RNA-seq data for digital gene expression analysis.

-• Execute and use templates for faster and easier start, repetitive tasks och integration with tool chains.
+- Execute and use templates for faster and easier start, repetitive tasks och integration with tool chains.
 Keep track of your work with powerful global log and restore function.

-NGS Module feature overview (Qlucore Omics Explorer 3.9)
+NGS Module feature overview (Qlucore Omics Explorer 3.11)

 The Next Generation Sequencing (NGS) Module is an add-on module that will enable additional functionality related to analysis of data generated with NGS technologies and will make it possible to interactively and dynamically analyze and explore NGS data both from DNA and RNA.